Amit Kavthekar: Performances

 As an accompanist, Kavthekar has performed with prominent musicians like Ravi Chary, Ronu Majumdar, Shahid Parvez, Amjad Ali Khan, Pandit Jasraj, and Lata Mangeshkar.

-He has also performed with Shahid Parvez at the Berklee College of Music, Utd.
-Aashish Khan at LearnQuest Academy of Music's Annual Conference at Regis College, Pt.
-Buddhadev Dasgupta, Pt.
-Kushal Das at the MIT's Wong Auditorium, Smt.
-Ashwini Bhide-Deshpande, and Ken Zuckerman among others.
+He has also performed with Shahid Parvez at the Berklee College of Music, Aashish Khan at LearnQuest Academy of Music's Annual Conference at Regis College, Buddhadev Dasgupta, Kushal Das at the MIT's Wong Auditorium, Ashwini Bhide-Deshpande, and Ken Zuckerman, among others.

-As an ensemble player, Kavthekar has played in jazz and fusion groups in the United States and India.
+As an ensemble player, Kavthekar has played in jazz and fusion groups in the United States, Europe, Japan, and India.
 He has also played in Chicago's World Music Festival with Josh Feinberg and Kunal Gunjal.

-Since 2019, he has performed in the ensemble quartet Purna Loka with Purnaprajna Bangere, Jeff Harshbarger, and David Balakrishnan.
+Since 2019, he has performed in the ensemble quartet Purna Loka Ensemble with Purnaprajna Bangere, Jeff Harshbarger, and David Balakrishnan.

 In 2018, he accompanied Amjad Ali Khan, Ayaan Ali Bangash, and Amaan Ali Bangash at the UN Day concert in New York City, before the General Assembly, in honor of Mahatma Gandhi's legacy.

+Kavthekar performed in 2020 at the Dorchester's Ashmont Hill Chamber Music series, in a program that combined Western and Indian classical music, that was reviewed by The Boston Globe.

 Beginning in 2021, Kavthekar began touring with guitarist Al Di Meola.

+In 2022, Kavthekar performed at Carnegie Hall with Amjad Ali Khan, Amaan Ali Bangash, Ayaan Ali Bangash, and Ojas Adhiya.

 In 2022, Kavthekar made his debut at the prestigious Sawai Gandharva Sangeet Mahotsav, accompanying Amjad Ali Khan with Anubrata Chatterjee.

 In 2022, Kavthekar made his debut at the prestigious Harballabh Sangeet Sammelan, accompanying Anupama Bhagwat.

+In 2024, he performed alongside Igor Iwanek of Boston University for his TEDx talk.

+In 2024, he accompanied Anupama Bhagwat and Amaan Ali Bangash at Sawai Gandharva Bhimsen Mahotsav in Pune.